 What is a wildlife rehabilitator?
 In New York, a rehabber is someone with a state permit to care for sick, injured, orphaned, or displaced wildlife "with the goal of releasing a physically and psychologically healthy animal back into the wild" (New York State Wildlife Rehabilitation Study Guide 2013).
 Wildlife rehabilitators see a wide range of animal species that all have different care needs, from tiny opossums to deer fawns and young bears, from baby birds that need to eat every 15 minutes to turtles that don't get fed every day.
 Sounds easy right?
 It's not always the case, but it is rewarding to be able to release a wild animal back to its natural habitat to thrive.

-An exam is required to get a rehabilitator permit from the New York State DEC, and additional USFWS federal permits are required for migratory birds and endangered species.
+An exam is required to get a rehabilitator license from the New York State DEC, and additional USFWS federal permits are required for migratory birds and endangered species.
 For handling some species that have a high risk of rabies, rehabilitators must go through additional training before getting a specialized permit.
 Rehabilitators report all of their cases to the state every year, including the species, causes of distress and disposition.

 The CWHL has organized and analyzed 3 years of rehabilitator data (almost 60,000 cases) and is working on an online system that would make this an easier task.
 With over 400 active wildlife rehabilitators handling almost 20,000 animals each year, the information they provide gives us a great window into the state of wildlife health in New York.